-- Since the program was launched in 2008, MASH has completed 480 projects, equaling 41.9 MW of installed capacity.
-There are an additional 140 MASH projects in progress or under review, with a total capacity of 17.9 MW. - MASH applicants have received or reserved 100 percent of the original \$95 million MASH incentive budget. - The additional \$50 million incentive budget authorized for the extended MASH program is also fully subscribed in all IOU service territories.
-However, if funding becomes available in an IOU territory due to project cancellations, the program could reopen to new applications.
+- Since the program was launched in 2008, 542 MASH projects have been completed, equaling 46.74 MW of installed capacity.
+There are an additional 89 MASH projects in progress or under review, with a total pending capacity of 13.06 MW.15 - MASH applicants have received or reserved 100 percent of the original \$95 million MASH incentive budget. - Due to project cancellations and adjustments to incentive claims, on March 2, 2020, SCE reopened its MASH Program for new applications with a remaining budget of roughly \$6.6M.
+Shortly thereafter, on April 24, 2020, SCE closed its program as those remaining funds were fully subscribed.
+In PG&E service territory, the program will likely reopen in Q2 2020 with roughly \$12.4M available for potential projects.
+SDG&E's MASH program continues to be closed as its program budget is fully subscribed.

-• New non-CSI programs that incentivize behind the meter solar
+• New non-CSI programs that incentivize behind-the-meter solar

 SOMAH - The Solar on Multifamily Affordable Housing (SOMAH) program provides financial incentives for installing solar PV systems on multifamily affordable housing.
 SOMAH has an overall target to install 300 MW by 2030.
-Eligible properties include multifamily affordable housing in the PG&E, SCE, SDG&E, Liberty Utilities, and PacifiCorp utility territories.
-Funded through greenhouse gas (GHG) allowance auction proceeds, SOMAH has a program budget of up to \$100 million annually and is expected to launch in Q3 of 2019.